 You should be able to move your finger just after surgery.
 Raising your hand above your heart can ease swelling and pain.
 Full recovery may take a few weeks, but swelling and stiffness may linger for 6 months.

-If your finger was super stiff before surgery, the doctor will probably suggest physical therapy to teach you exercises to help loosen it.
+If your finger was very stiff before surgery, your doctor will probably suggest physical therapy to teach you exercises to help loosen it.

 Any surgical procedure has some risks.
 Surgery for trigger finger may lead to complications like: